AniMaker: Multi-Agent Animated Storytelling with MCTS-Driven Clip Generation: Experiments

 \subsubsection{Evaluation Metrics}

-For scene image generation, we evaluate text-to-image alignment and cross-image consistency.
+For keyframe generation, we evaluate text-to-image alignment and cross-image consistency.
 Metrics include Text-to-Image CLIP (Coherence) \cite{clip}, Image-to-Image Similarity (I-I Sim) \cite{gal2022image}, and Text-Image Similarity (T-I Sim) \cite{hessel2021clipscore}.
 Video generation is assessed using VBench and our AniEval for comprehensive evaluation.